tianocore/tianocore.github.io/udk2014/index.md

 <br>
 Link for  Previous UDK2014 releases <a href="{{baseurl}}/udk2014/Archive/">UDK2014 Archive</a>

-If you have questions please email the [Edk2 Devel Mail list](mailto:edk2-devel@lists.sourceforge.net?subject=UDK2014%20Question) - To join the email list goto: [Join Edk2 Devel Mail list](http://lists.sourceforge.net/lists/listinfo/edk2-devel)
+If you have questions please email the [edk2-devel] email list.

 ## <span class="mw-headline" id="UDK2014"><b>UDK2014</b></span>